hmcts/probate-back-office/README.md

 ### probate-backoffice
 You will need to run with payments and fees docker images if you are expecting to make non-zero payments

-The xls generation adds a empty Banner tab, which will not load using the /import scrips.
-Remove this tab from any xls file before importing

 ## Running the application as a docker image

 Create the image of the application by executing the following command: